 The quality of your sleep might vary, which affects how much you dream.
 Light and sound are disruptive.
 Blue LED light in particular—common to many electronic gadgets—is known to mess with the production of the sleep hormone melatonin, which in turn leads to lighter sleep and less dream time.
 Wireless phones are disruptive, especially when they beep and flash with alerts.
 I place my phone away from my bed so I won’t think about it or be awakened by incoming messages or notifications.

 A good sleeping environment is a big factor, too.
 You need a dark, quiet room in which to sleep, and it needs to be dedicated to that purpose.
 If you do other things there—especially in your bed—such as study or watch television, you create an expectation to remain awake, causing you to take longer to fall asleep and to sleep lighter.

 7. Know your sleep cycle.

 You can use knowledge of your sleep cycle to wake up with a head full of dream memories.
 You can time when you wake up to coincide with the end of REM stage.
-REM stage can last for 45 minutes to an hour, depending on which study you read, and a sleep cycle lasts for 90 minutes, average.
+REM stage can last for 45 minutes to an hour, and a sleep cycle lasts for 90 minutes, average.
 For example, rather than sleeping for seven or eight hours, sleep for 7.5 hours, because at that point you are likely to wake up at the end of your fifth sleep cycle (5 x 1.5 hours = 7.5 hours).
-Or sleep for six hours because it is enough time to complete four sleep cycles.
+Or sleep for six hours, enough time to complete four sleep cycles.
 Remember that the length of the sleep cycle varies, so determining when is the best time for you to wake up might require experimentation.

 8. A great time to recall your dreams is when you wake up briefly.